aevilla160/hpc_docs/docs/data_transfer.md

 However, for transferring large amounts of data, FIONAs with dedicated bandwidths can be used for scheduled, unattended data transfers.
 If you are looking to complete a Big Data transfer, please submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

 ## `scp` Command
-The `scp` command is useful as it is an easy and versatile command that allows for two-way transferinig of data.
-It does not require any setup to use and is great for constantly transfering different and seperate files or directories. `scp` is a linear and basic copy and transfer of data; therefore, it does not have any failsafes to prevent data loss or data corruption. `scp` is great for simple files/directories and small, compressed files.
+The `scp` command is useful as it is an easy and versatile command that allows for two-way transfering of data.
+It does not require any setup to use and is great for constantly transferring different and separate files or directories. `scp` is a linear and basic copy and transfer of data; therefore, it does not have any failsafes to prevent data loss or data corruption. `scp` is great for simple files/directories and small, compressed files.
-Below are two examples using `scp`, one example of transfering data from remote machine to local machine, one example of transfering data from local to remote machine.
+Below are two examples using `scp`, one example of transferring data from remote machine to local machine, one example of transferring data from local to remote machine.

 List of relevant options that can be used with SCP: